Sears Canada to delist from Nasdaq

 (This June 26 story was corrected to change to "bankruptcy protection" from "bankruptcy" in paragraph three)

-Sears Canada Inc (SCC.TO) said on Monday it had received a notice from Nasdaq to delist the company's shares.
+(Reuters) - Sears Canada Inc SCC.TO said on Monday it had received a notice from Nasdaq to delist the company's shares.

 The trading would be suspended on July 3, 2017, unless the company requests an appeal to delist shares, Sears Canada said, adding that it will not appeal the decision.